ptarmiganlabs/butler-docs/content/en/docs/getting started/operations/_index.md

 As Butler is the kind of service that (probably) should always be running on a server, it makes sense using a Node.js process monitor to keep it alive (if running Butler as a Docker container you get this for free).

-On Windows you can use the exccelent [Nssm](https://nssm.cc/) tool to make Butler run as a Windows Service, with all the benefits that follow (can be monitored using operations tools, automatic restarts etc).
+On Windows you can use the excellent [Nssm](https://nssm.cc/) tool to make Butler run as a Windows Service, with all the benefits that follow (can be monitored using operations tools, automatic restarts etc).

 If running Butler as a Node.js app on Linux, [PM2](https://github.com/Unitech/pm2) and [Forever](https://github.com/foreverjs/forever) are two process monitors that both have been successfully tested with Butler.